dpakGit/DevOps_Traning/Git/Docs.md

 ## Docs - Merge Conflict

 Q. Consider a scenario where a new branch is created, and a new commit is made on the main branch.
 When the feature branch is later merged into the main branch, a merge conflict arises.
 This raises the question: does merging a branch into main always result in a conflict whenever new commits have been made to main?

+   Or

+Q. Does merging a branch into main always lead to conflicts when new commits exist on main?

+Q. "Suppose a new branch is created, and then the main branch receives a new commit.
+Merging the feature branch into main will result in a merge conflict.

+Sol:

+The answer is:

+- No, merging a branch into main does not always result in a conflict when new commits have been made to main.

+- **A merge conflict only occurs when the new commits on the main branch and the commits on the feature branch have modified the same files or lines of code.** (Second paragraph)

+- If the new commits on the main branch do not overlap with the changes on the feature branch, the merge can occur automatically without conflicts.

+- However, if there are overlapping changes, Git will flag a conflict, and you'll need to manually resolve it before completing the merge.

+ -  Here's a more precise and elaborate version of the second paragraph:

+"A merge conflict arises specifically when the following conditions are met:

+- The same file(s) have been modified in both the main branch and the feature branch.

+- The modifications in the main branch and the feature branch overlap, meaning they affect the same lines of code or adjacent code blocks.

+In such cases, Git cannot automatically merge the changes and requires manual intervention to resolve the conflict."